sunkitten-shash/fandom-scripts/tampermonkey/README.md

 Many thanks to [GodOfLaundryBaskets' See Podfic First script](https://github.com/godoflaundry/fandom-scripts/tree/master/tapermonkey) for inspiring this.

-Shows the "Works inspired by this one" section at the top of a work and includes any related works the author has not approved the link to.
+Shows the "Works inspired by this one" section at the top of a work and includes podfics the author has not approved the link to.
 Click on [this link](https://github.com/sunkitten-shash/fandom-scripts/raw/main/tampermonkey/force-see-podfic.pub.user.js) to install the script.

+NOTE: As of Dec 2025, AO3 has updated the Related Works page to only show works that the author has manually approved.
+This script will now only show approved related works and podfics that can be found through a search (`podfic title: "work title"`), rather than all related works.

+Other notes:

-Other notes: Will remove the note about seeing the end of the work for other works inspired by this one, but will keep the link for more notes at the end of the work.
-In multichapter works, the links to related works will appear at the top of every chapter.
+- Will remove the note about seeing the end of the work for other works inspired by this one, but will keep the link for more notes at the end of the work
+- In multichapter works, the links to related works will appear at the top of every chapter
+- The script automatically searches AO3 for podfics for which the related work link has not been approved.
+This behavior can be turned off by changing the value of `SEARCH_FOR_WORKS`, at the top of the script, from `true` to `false`.
+This might be helpful for works that happen to have a lot of results from that search, or if you would like there to be less background requests happening (for instance, if you are opening a lot of works at once and trying to avoid getting rate-limited).

 ## Average Chapter Length

 Adds an estimated average chapter length to the stats of each work on a works list.
 Note that it will show regardless of whether the fic has multiple chapters or not.
 Click on [this link](https://github.com/sunkitten-shash/fandom-scripts/raw/main/tampermonkey/avg-chapter-len.pub.user.js) to install the script.

-(Possible future improvements include actually fetching the wordcount of each chapter for calculations - slightly more accurate but also a lot more resource-intensive.)
+(Possible future improvements include putting a true average on the chapter index page, and actually fetching the wordcount of each chapter for calculations (slightly more accurate but also a lot more resource-intensive).)

 ## Bookmark Presets